BC Card: Global Payment Services

-BC Card is a leading company in the Korean card industry and is growing into a global payment company, aiming to become a global payment provider.
-In 2008, when it established a local subsidiary in China, it launched a partnership with China Union, a Chinese credit card company, and launched the "China Series Card."
-Currently, BC Card is in charge of buying tickets (inbound) of foreign-issued Union Card in South Korea, so if you use a Union Card issued in China, the buyer will be stamped with BC Card on the receipt.
+BC Card is a leading company in the Korean card industry and is growing into a global payment company.
+In 2008, when it established a local subsidiary in China, it launched a partnership with China's UnionPay, a state-owned payment processing company, and launched the BC-UnionPay "China Tong Card."
+Currently, BC Card is in charge of buying tickets (inbound) of foreign-issued UnionPay card in South Korea, so if you use a UnionPay card issued in China, the buyer will be stamped with BC Card on the receipt.

+Scope of use

+BC cards are mainly accepted in South Korea, but since all currently issued cards are dual-label cards, they can be used globally through the network of another card organization.

+In mainland China, only Shanghai Pudong Development Bank's teller machines can accept all types of BC cards directly through the BC card network.